 iPSC-derived hypothalamic cultures, DAPI: Blue, MAP2: Green

 Genomic stability and rational selection of human pluripotent stem cell lines.
 Human pluripotent stem cells (hPSCs) are powerful tools for modelling and treating human disease.
 To realise the full potential of these tools, sources of variability that compromise reproducibility and correct interpretation of phenotypes must be mimimised.
 Remarkably, this is usually not done in the field, despite well-known variability in differentiation potential between cell lines, and the recurrent acquisition of genetic variants in culture.
 These include large structural genetic variants as well as small point mutations affecting genes such as the tumor suppressor TP53 (p53) that likely affect the utility of hPSCs for disease modelling and regenerative medicine.
-Therefore, we are working as part of a team lead by Ivana Barbaric within the UK Regenerative Medicine Platform (UKRMP) to quantify and minimise selective pressures experienced by hPSCs in vitro, in order to reduce the incidence of acquired mutations.
-In addition, we are collaborating with an international consortium supported by the Chan Zuckerberg Initiative to identify induced pluripotent stem cell line that displays genomic integrity and good differentiation capacity to form the basis of large-scale genetic engineering and disease modelling efforts.
-We hope that the widespread distribution and adoption of this cell line will increase the reproducibility of hiPSC-based studies and enable more direct inter-lab data comparison.
+Therefore, we are working as part of the UK Regenerative Medicine Platform (UKRMP) to quantify and minimise selective pressures experienced by hPSCs in vitro, in order to reduce the incidence of acquired mutations.
+In addition, worked with with an international consortium supported by the Chan Zuckerberg Initiative to identify a ‘C57Bl/6J-like’ reference induced pluripotent stem cell line that displays genomic integrity and good differentiation capacity to form the basis of large-scale genetic engineering and disease modelling efforts.
+We hope that the widespread distribution and adoption of this cell line, KOLF2.1J, will increase the reproducibility of hiPSC-based studies and enable more direct inter-lab data comparison.
+It’s readily accessible to both research and commercial partners via the Jackson Laboratories, and has already been distributed to over 200 groups.

 Genetic & environmental mechanisms of obesity & neurodegenerative disease.
 Obesity and neurodegeneration are leading causes of death with no broadly effective treatments.
 Our aim is to reveal molecular and cellular mechanisms that contribute to these diseases for facilitate the development of more effective treatments.
 These studies leverage emerging human population sequencing resources that are providing a rapidly growing list of associated genetic variants, the ability to make disease-relevant cell types at scale from human pluripotent stem cells (hPSCs), and the ability to expose these cells to different environmental factors and to edit hPSC genomes using CRISPR/Cas9.
-Work on the genetics of obesity is supported by the New York Stem Cell Foundation (NYSCF), and work on environmental factors is supported by the Chan Zuckerberg Initiative (CZI).
-We are also fortunate to collaborate with three projects funded by Open Targets – an innovative partnership between academia and industry – to study how common genetic variants in 1) neurons and 2) microglia might alter the expression of genes associated with neurodegeneration, and 3) how the loss of these neurodegeneration-associated genes in turn alters cellular phenotypes.
+We are fortunate to collaborate with three projects funded by Open Targets – an innovative partnership between academia and industry – to study how common genetic variants in 1) neurons and 2) microglia might alter the expression of genes associated with neurodegeneration, and 3) how the loss of these neurodegeneration-associated genes in turn alters cellular phenotypes.

 Shared mechanisms in metabolic and neurodegenerative disease.
 Obesity and neurodegenerative disease are leading causes of death with no broadly effective treatments.
 Epidemiological evidence links mid-life obesity to dementia later in life, and interventions that reduce obesity (exercise, caloric restriction, and certain anti-obesity drugs) are neuroprotective.
 Furthermore, the inflammation seen in the rodent mediobasal hypothalamus following consumption of a high-fat diet is reminiscent of that seen surrounding areas of neurodegeneration in the human brain.
 We therefore hypothesise that there are shared mechanism between obesity and neurodegeneration, and that targeting these mechanisms may reduce the burden of one or both of these diseases.
 To this end, we are developing both in vitro and in vivo models that are generously supported by the Chan Zuckerberg Initiative’s Neurodegeneration Challenge Network.